Madonna studies: Ambivalences

-In the eyes of various observers, the Madonna studies has generated unexpected effects.
-At first instance and according to investigative journalist Ethan Brown, the Madonna studies "has obscured what made its subject so appealing in the first place (Madonna)" and blamed to Camilla Plagia to university semiotics departments.
-Following Brown's description, at the beginning of the 21st century, the flood of Madonna theories subsided for the first time.
-An author suggested that "a degree of saturation seems to have been reached".
-Professor Jim McGuigan of Loughborough University pointed out that in the cultural studies the case of Madonna has been so "overworked" that it has reached tedium, as happened in the old schools with the historical problem on the Causes of World War I.
+According to others, the field generated unexpected effects.
+For instance and according to investigative journalist Ethan Brown in 2000, the Madonna studies "has obscured what made its subject so appealing in the first place (Madonna)" and blamed to Camilla Plagia to university semiotics departments.
+Following Brown's description, in the beginning of the 21st century, the flood of theories about Madonna subsided, with a commentator suggesting, "a degree of saturation seems to have been reached".
+Loughborough University's Jim McGuigan pointed out that in the cultural studies the case of Madonna was so "overworked" that it has reached tedium, as happened in old schools with the historical problem on the Causes of World War I.

-More than one author suggested that Madonna studies is really not about Madonna, and it was motivated by professional factors within the academy; specifically, by many academics' desire to prove their social relevance.
-By this time, the growth of the Madonna Phenomenon (MP) reflected changes that were occurring in the perception of popular art, not only among academics but among mainstream pop critics as well.
-By this point, the MP was viewed as "the ultimate act of cultural imperialism".

-CBS News president Fred W. Friendly was critical about the Madonna studies, but also suggested that "writing a major paper is supposed to be an intellectual achievement—a serious matter.
-Madonna is a media freak.
-How the media made her—I could see studying that".
-Another group have defended Madonna's own ambivalences in the perspective of academic writing, while Kaplan proposed that "she is nevertheless a contradictory and complex cultural phenomenon that cannot be simply dismissed".
+Some others defended Madonna's own ambivalences in the perspective of academic writing, while Kaplan proposed that "she is nevertheless a contradictory and complex cultural phenomenon that cannot be simply dismissed".
 Like Kaplan, scholar Douglas Kellner agreed with this point, adding: